MingweiChen/farmersOA/README.md

  - Naive: Use DFS to traverse all nodes and get the shortest path, the time complexity is O(n!), it is too slow.
  - Dynamic Programming: It requires 2^n space complexity.
 It is impossible to be run on current machines.
  - Branch and Bound Method: It is based on naive version and requires some pruning.
 My code is based on the algorithm.
-Also, there are some heuristic algorithm, e.g. genetic algorithm and simulated annealing.
+ - Also, there are some heuristic algorithm, e.g. genetic algorithm and simulated annealing.
 They are targeted at local optimum rather than the global optimum.

+## Assumption
+ - A -> B is symmetric to B -> A, in other words, distance(A, B) = distance(B, A)

 ## Demo
  - make sure you have installed python 2.7 and pip